-Jeff Sovern is a Professor of Law at St. John’s University in New York City where he teaches Civil Procedure, Consumer Protection and Introduction to Law.
+Jeff Sovern is a Professor of Law at St. John’s University in New York City where he teaches Civil Procedure, Consumer Protection, Payment Systems, and Introduction to Law.
 The New York Times has called him "an expert in consumer law," a statement echoed by the Chicago Tribune, and Mother Jones.

 Professor Sovern also writes for law students.
 He co-authored a casebook titled Consumer Law: Cases and Materials (5th ed.
 2020 West) with Professors Dee Pridgen and Christopher Peterson, with whom he also co-edited Selected Consumer Statutes (2007, 2009, 2011, 2013, 2015 and 2020 editions).
 He previously co-authored the third and fourth editions of the casebook.